charder001/web-design-1920/README.md

 * Likes retro design, old school nerd style!
 * Eindhoven > Amsterdam and back.
 Monday till tuesday afternoon, plans one hour+ ahead so transit personnel can help him

+For this exercise, i chose to develop a better way for Marijn to plan his transit journey from Eindhoven to Amsterdam and back.
+Since most datepicker aren't exactly accessible, keeping the user experience as simple as possible will be the key to helping Marijn.

+# Test 1 - What's already out there?

 <!-- Add a link to your live demo in Github Pages 🌐-->